 System Of A Down

-Contemporaries on the Los Angeles scene, System Of A Down grabbed the baton in many ways from Rage, carrying forth the genre-melding rock innovation and uncompromising politics at the forefront of the mainstream, with smash albums Toxicity and Mezmerize/Hypnotize smuggling the potent rhetoric of tracks like Prison Song and B.Y.O.B. into teenage bedrooms around the world.
-System vocalist Serj Tankian even collaborated with Tom Morello on grassroots activist organisation Axis Of Justice further down the line, while drummer John Dolmayan was recently taking influence, citing the reunited Rage (along with Tool and Red Hot Chili Peppers) in an Instagram post last December entreating his SOAD bandmates to put their differences aside and get back into the studio.
+Contemporaries on the Los Angeles scene, System Of A Down grabbed the baton in many ways from Rage, carrying forth the genre-melding rock innovation and uncompromising politics at the forefront of the mainstream, with smash albums Toxicity and Mezmerize / Hypnotize smuggling the potent rhetoric of tracks like Prison Song and B.Y.O.B. into teenage bedrooms around the world.
+System vocalist Serj Tankian even collaborated with Tom Morello on grassroots activist organisation Axis Of Justice further down the line, while drummer John Dolmayan was also taking influence, citing the reunited Rage (along with Tool and Red Hot Chili Peppers) in an Instagram post in December 2019 entreating his SOAD bandmates to put their differences aside and get back into the studio.
 “These bands can get out of their own way and work together for a common goal, maybe the fourth can, as well…”

 Okay, okay, we’re pretty sure that no-one in Rage would thank us much for reminding folk of their integral role in triggering the nu-metal movement that dominated heavy music either side of the millennium, but the rap-rock influence is absolutely undeniable.
 Jacksonville meatheads Limp Bizkit make for a most compelling contrast.
 From Wes Borland’s slamming riffage to Fred Durst’s all-attitude lyrics, they’ve got all the blunt force and smash-mouth attitude of Rage, but their vacuous lyricism potently reminds us that no matter how punchy the sound, it won’t have half the impact without a worthwhile message carried within…